Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Related Work

 \subsection{Retrieval-Augmented Generation}

 RAG~\cite{lewis2020retrieval} has emerged as a strong approach to mitigating hallucinations in LLMs by incorporating external knowledge.
-Early methods utilized a straightforward “retrieve-then-generate” pipeline, whereas more advanced frameworks now integrate query refinement~\cite{RRR,Chan2024RQRAGLT}, iterative retrieval~\cite{Iter-RetGen,self-ask} and modular architectures~\cite{Gao2023RetrievalAugmentedGF}.
-Dynamic retrieval frameworks, such as Self-RAG~\cite{asai2024selfrag} and DRAGIN~\cite{su2024dragin}, progressively refine retrieved information, while GraphRAG~\cite{edge2024localglobalgraphrag} leverages graph-based indexes for structured knowledge.
+Early methods utilized a straightforward “retrieve-then-generate” pipeline, whereas more advanced frameworks now integrate query refinement~\cite{RRR,Chan2024RQRAGLT}, iterative retrieval~\cite{Iter-RetGen,self-ask}, and modular architectures~\cite{Gao2023RetrievalAugmentedGF}.
+Query refinement improves the semantic understanding of the original question and better aligns the query with relevant documents, thereby enhancing retrieval precision.
+Iterative retrieval enables the model to extract useful information over multiple retrieval steps, which is particularly beneficial for complex multi-hop reasoning tasks.
+Modular architectures provide greater flexibility by decoupling system components, allowing targeted optimization across different dimensions such as retrieval accuracy, generation fluency, and context integration.
+Dynamic retrieval frameworks, such as Self-RAG~\cite{asai2024selfrag} and DRAGIN~\cite{su2024dragin}, progressively refine retrieved information based on intermediate signals, enabling more targeted and efficient retrieval by avoiding unnecessary queries.
+GraphRAG~\cite{edge2024localglobalgraphrag} introduces a graph-based indexing mechanism that captures the global structure of document relationships, facilitating richer context modeling.

-However, these advancements generally overlook the complexities of managing multiple, diverse knowledge sources.
-Although some methods incorporate multiple sources of knowledge~\cite{sarmah2024hybridrag,wang2024unims,zhao2024towards}, they often lack diversity in data formats, fields, or timeliness.
-To bridge this gap, we propose PruningRAG, which uses multi-granularity pruning to reduce misleading information, thereby consolidating multi-source knowledge.
+However, these advancements often focus solely on the efficient utilization of a single knowledge source, while generally overlooking the complexities involved in managing multiple sources of knowledge.
+Although some methods incorporate multiple sources of knowledge~\cite{sarmah2024hybridrag,wang2024unims,zhao2024towards,hoh}, they often lack diversity in data formats, fields, or timeliness.
+To bridge this gap, we propose PruningRAG, which uses multi-granularity pruning to reduce misleading information, thereby integrating multi-source knowledge.